HISTORY OF THE 1ST MOON LANDING: APOLLO 11

 “We came in peace for all mankind.”

 Mike Collins flew in the Command and Service Module (CSM) above the moon, orbiting every forty-seven minutes for more than a day, alone in the Columbia.
-He was accompanied by the Colossus IIA computer.
+The Colossus IIA computer accompanied him.

 The lunar module spent the “night” on the moon, to start working on science experiments and moon rock collection the next day.
 After completing their mission on the surface of the moon, the lunar module lifted off to rejoin Columbia in orbit, executing an intricate docking procedure.